near/docs/docs/tutorials/contracts/fts/simple-fts.md

 ## Using the FT contract

-Now that you have all the tools in place, you're ready to start using the NFT smart contract to [mint your FTs](#minting-your-fts).
+Now that you have all the tools in place, you're ready to start using the FT smart contract to [mint your FTs](#minting-your-fts).

 Log in to your newly created account with `near-cli` by running the following command in your terminal.